tderrien/FEELnc/README.md

 # FEELnc
- Fast and Effective Extraction of Long non-coding RNAs
+ FlExible Extraction of Long non-coding RNAs

 *Version (26/05/2015) : Major update includes the use of RandomForest for FEELnc_codpot*